Lenny (singer)

-Biography
+Early life

 Lenka Filipová was born on 25 September 1993 in Prague into an artistic family of folk singer and guitar player Lenka Filipová and architect Boris Drbal.
 Her grandfather was a theatre and TV actor Adolf Filip.

 She started playing the piano at the age of four and studied it at the art school from six to ten.
 At the same time she attended a language school where she learnt fluent English.
 She was also a member of a school drama club and sang in choirs.
 Later she started singing solo accompanied by piano.
 She composed melodies and later added lyrics.
 She wrote her first song at the age of eleven.
 At sixteen she started playing with a band and accompanied her mother on their tour in Europe, Australia, America and Canada where she substituted a piano player.
 At the same time she also participated in an American International Songwriting Competition where she got through to a semi-final with her song "You're My Everything".

-In spring 2013 she graduated at English and Czech High School AMAZON.
-From October 2013 she studied songwriting for three years at British and Irish Modern Music Institute in London.
+In spring of 2013 she graduated at English and Czech High School AMAZON.
+From October 2013 she studied songwriting for three years at the British and Irish Modern Music Institute in London.
 She successfully graduated in 2016 and received her bachelor's degree.